Jackson and Gadsden counties

-Springtime weather was early and erratic this year, and barring late cold snaps, spawning migrations and bedding will be well underway by April.
-Largemouth bass have been on the beds since the end of February, but high water and cool temperatures potentially can prolong the spawn in the lake.
-Bedding should occur through April.
+Striper With springtime weather, and barring late cold snaps, spawning migrations and bedding will be well underway by April.
 Fish the creek mouths and flats in about six feet of water for staging fish that are moving to the beds.
-Bluegill and redear sunfish (shellcracker) will also be on the beds this month, and fishing should be best around the full moon.
+Bluegill and redear sunfish “shellcracker” will also be on the beds this month, and fishing should be good around the full moon.
 The limits for largemouth and other black bass are 10 fish per day all of which must be a minimum of 12 inches total length.
 Stripers are likely to be on annual spawning migrations up the Chattahoochee and Flint rivers by early April.
 Fish the old river channels on both the Chattahoochee and Flint River sides of the lake.